3.3. Creating the Plan Tree of a Single-Table Query

 AND and OR in the SQL standard are binary operators, but in PostgreSQL internals, they are n-ary operators and the planner always assumes that all nested AND and OR expressions are to be flattened.

 A specific example is shown.
 Consider a Boolean expression ‘(id = 1) OR (id = 2) OR (id = 3)’.
 Figure 3.9(a) shows part of the query tree when using the binary operator.
 The planner simplified this tree by flattening using a ternary operator.
-See Fig. 3.9(b).
+See Figure 3.9(b).

-Fig. 3.9.
+Figure 3.9.
 An example of flattening AND/OR expressions.

 3.3.2.
 Getting the Cheapest Access Path